collapsed-stacks/startups/questions/291/when-is-the-appropriate-time-in-a-small-business-s-lifecycle-to-start-hiring-on.md

 - posted by: [SeanOCVN](https://stackexchange.com/users/6070348/seanocvn) on 2015-04-01
 - score: 0

-<p>If you hire someone on the cheap, don't expect it to work out.
+If you hire someone on the cheap, don't expect it to work out.
 If they are good they will be gone in a few months, if they are bad likewise.
 If you are making the money to pay someone a competitive salary then sure go ahead.
-It sounds like you can only half afford to pay someone though.</p>
+It sounds like you can only half afford to pay someone though.